emmajanedrews/base-template/_posts/2017-06-21-how-can-you-make-your-offer-stand-out-to-a-seller.md

 If you want to buy a home here in San Diego, getting your offer accepted can be a challenge.
 <br>
 <br>To ensure you win the home you want, the first thing you should do is **hire an aggressive agent** with a history of closing at least 15 transactions per year.
-I've noticed that agent who don't close at least 15 transactions a year haven't really developed the negotiation skills you need to help you get your offer accepted, so do your homework and find an agent with aggressive negotiation skills.
+I've noticed that agents who don't close at least 15 transactions a year haven't really developed the negotiation skills you need to help you get your offer accepted, so do your homework and find an agent with aggressive negotiation skills.

 {% include pullquote.html %}
 <br>